How to Do a Pelvic Tilt

 4. Do 5 to 10 reps.

 Focusing on proper form and effectively engaging your core won't be enough if you forget to breathe.
-In any exercise you do, breathing is not only important to help you stay focused, but it's also integral to preventing injury.
-Remember: Your muscles need oxygen to perform optimally.
+In any exercise, breathing is important to stay focused and integral in preventing injury.
+Your muscles need oxygen to perform optimally.

-When you engage your abdominal muscles, make sure to focus and really engage them.
-Don't just push your belly out or suck it in as you perform the movement.
-You'll feel deeper muscles (transverse abdominus) working once you've fully engaged your core.
+When you engage your abdominals, don't push your belly out or suck it in as you perform pelvic tilts.
+You'll feel deeper muscles (transverse abdominis) working once you fully engage your core.

-There are many different ways to perform a pelvic tilt.
-Depending on what your needs are—including your fitness goals and comfort level—try them all until you find the one that works best for you.
+There are many ways to perform pelvic tilts.
+Depending on your fitness goals and comfort level, try them all until you find the one that works best.

 2. Inhale and allow your knees to bend slightly.

-3. Exhale as you lift your pelvis up away from the wall toward your face.
-This movement should straighten the natural curve of your lower back such that it presses against the wall.
+3. Exhale as you lift your pelvis away from the wall toward your face.
+This should straighten the natural curve of your lower back such that it presses against the wall.

-4. When you're ready, inhale and return to your neutral starting position.
+4. Inhale and return to your neutral starting position.

 5. Do 5 to 10 reps.